 From 1971-1973, Cyrille was artist in residence and instructor at Antioch College, OH, and also taught at the Graham Windham Home for Children in New York.
 He is currently on faculty at The New School – School of Jazz in NYC.
 In 1994, he released an educational video, Jazz Methodology in Drum Music: In and Out of Meter, based on nearly 100 jazz albums and 30 years of Cyrille's professional jazz drumming with artists like Cecil Taylor, Anthony Braxton, and others.

-A prolific and indefatigable composer and performer, Cyrille released Declaration of Musical Independence featuring Bill Frisell, Wadada Leo Smith and Richard Tietelbaum on ECM records in 2017, and has a forthcoming release in 2018.
+A prolific and indefatigable composer and performer, Cyrille released Declaration of Musical Independence featuring Bill Frisell, Wadada Leo Smith and Richard Tietelbaum on ECM records in 2017, and LeBroBa in 2018.
 Cyrille has toured and performed throughout North America, Europe, Africa, and the former USSR.
-He formed Haitian Fascination with Haitian percussionist Frisner Augustin and guitarist Alix Pascal, and for over 27 years has been a member of TRIO3, featuring Oliver Lake and Reggie Workman.
+He formed Haitian Fascination with Haitian percussionist Frisner Augustin and guitarist Alix Pascal, and for over 27 years has been a member of TRIO3 with Oliver Lake and Reggie Workman.
 Cyrille leads his own groups in various formations and performs in duo, trio and larger configurations (big bands) with luminaries such as Archie Shepp, Roswell Rudd, Marilyn Crispell, Bill Frisell, Richard Teitelbaum, Irene Schweizer, Dave Douglas, Joe Lovano, Jason Moran, Vijay Iyer, David Virelles, Bill McHenry, Ben Street, Henry Grimes, William Parker, Soren Kjaergaard, and others.
 In addition to Andrew Cyrille’s 21st Century Big Band Unlimited, his most recent big band performance was with Mark Masters’ American Jazz Institute Ensemble.

-Cyrille is a recipient of the 2020 Doris Duke Artist Award, a 2019 commissioned composer in Chamber Music America's New Jazz Works program, the 2019 Vision Festival Lifetime Achievement Award honoree by Arts for Art, Inc., a Guggenheim Fellow in Composition (1999).
-Other notable achievements include three National Endowment for the Arts grants for performance and composition, two Meet the Composer/ AT&T- Rockefeller Foundation grants, and an Arts International Award to perform with his quintet in Accra, Ghana, and West Africa, and two ASCAP awards for meritorious achievement in percussion composition.
+Cyrille is a recipient of the 2020 Doris Duke Artist Award, a 2019 commissioned composer in Chamber Music America's New Jazz Works program, the 2019 Vision Festival Lifetime Achievement Award honoree by Arts for Art, Inc., a Guggenheim Fellow in Composition (1999), has received three National Endowment for the Arts grants for performance and composition, two Meet the Composer/ AT&T- Rockefeller Foundation grants, an Arts International Award to perform with his quintet in Accra, Ghana, and West Africa, and two ASCAP awards for meritorious achievement in percussion composition.